-Every time a health care Provider at Rutgers Health Services (RHS) has an encounter with you either during an appointment, on the telephone, or through email, that information is documented in the health record.
-Health records at RHS are maintained in an electronic format, which is called an electronic health record (EHR).
+Every time a health care Provider at Rutgers Student Health (RSH) has an encounter with you either during an appointment, on the telephone, or through email, that information is documented in the health record.
+Health records at RSH are maintained in an electronic format, which is called an electronic health record (EHR).
 The EHR is maintained and protected under high security standards and provides a legible and easily accessible format for your health information.
-The staff at RHS receives special training to ensure the privacy and confidentiality of your health records, which are protected by federal (e.g., HIPAA and FERPA) and state laws (e.g., data breach notification laws, health codes, privacy laws, health care professional licensure requirements).
+The staff at RSH receives special training to ensure the privacy and confidentiality of your health records, which are protected by federal (e.g., HIPAA and FERPA) and state laws (e.g., data breach notification laws, health codes, privacy laws, health care professional licensure requirements).

 Release of Health Records

-If you would like to review your health records with your RHS Provider, you can schedule an appointment with them to do so.
+If you would like to review your health records with your RSH Provider, you can schedule an appointment with them to do so.